An English Literature degree provides a wide platform for independent thought and approach, as well as improving your writing skills.

 Get to know other people on your course

-Meeting other English Literature students can be highly beneficial to your degree; by talking to other people, you gain a wider perspective of what you’re studying, but you’re also provided with the chance to share more opinions and viewpoints, which could contribute to your essays.
-Therefore, it would be recommended to create study groups, which involves meeting up with other classmates outside of seminars and lectures, to discuss what you’re learning, and how you can apply this knowledge to your coursework.
+Meeting other English Literature students will be highly beneficial to your degree.
+By talking to other people, you’ll gain a wider perspective of what you’re studying.
+It will also give you the chance to share your opinions with others, which could contribute to your essays.
+One of the best ways to study for your English Literature degree is to form a study group with other students.
+This involves meeting up with other classmates outside of your seminars and lectures to discuss your learning.
+Having a support network in place for exam time is particularly useful too.

 Editor’s Note: As an English Literature student myself, I can honestly say that I wish I had read this article before starting my degree – it may have saved me a lot of catching up and hard work!
 The main lesson from this article is that preparation is key; not just for English Literature but for any subject.